About the Buddhafield Café

 Thanks to the brilliantly creative cooks who join us, the menu changes daily: it depends on what we have and what we feel like cooking!
 So our Daily Special might be Baked Marinated Tofu with a Bulgar Wheat Pilaf, or Indonesian Stew with Satay Sauce.
 We always have a variety of salads, generous with toasted seeds, olives and tasty dressings.
 Our soups are also interestingly different each day and there is usually fresh, homemade soya yoghurt to go with fruit salad and organic muesli as an alternative to our full, cooked breakfast.

 We ensure there are always wheat-free options available and can give assurances on other ingredients such as yeast or nuts where relevant.
-We order a wide range of organic vegatables, salads, herbs and fruit, as much as possible from local organic growers, and the rest through a Welsh growers Co-op, to make sure there is an exciting selection for the cooks to choose from.
+We order a wide range of organic vegetables, salads, herbs and fruit, as much as possible from local organic growers, to make sure there is an exciting selection for the cooks to choose from.
 Wholefoods, other cooking ingredients and our wholly biodegradeable cleaning products come from the Essential Trading Co-operative, based in Bristol, are GMO free, organic and fair-trade whenever possible.

-Our food and drink is usually served on ceramic service with metal cutlery, all of it bought from public recycling centres in Devon.
+Our food and drink is usually served on ceramic plates, bowls and mugs with metal cutlery, all of it bought from public recycling centres in Devon.
 This eclectic design standard may result in a your mug, bowl or plate proving itself a novel talking point!

 We can also offer hot tubs, a sauna and domes.
 Contact us for more information about hiring these